cy-rae/dhbw-tube/README.md

 kubectl patch deployment metrics-server -n kube-system --type='json' -p='[{"op": "add", "path": "/spec/template/spec/containers/0/args/-", "value": "--kubelet-insecure-tls"}]'
 ```

-You have to wait a moment until the metric api is available.
+You will need to wait a moment for the metric API to become available.
 You can check the status with the following command:
 ```
 kubectl top nodes
 ```